Transactional operations in the database in Laravel

-Depending on the type of application we want to build, it is often necessary to perform multiple operations on the database safely, for example, a purchase of an article from a book that we must do steps such as the following:
+Depending on the type of application we want to build, it is often necessary to perform multiple operations on the database securely and it doesn't only apply to many-to-many relationships.
+For example, in the case of buying a book, the steps could be as follows:

-- Register the product in the customer's shopping list.
+3. Register the product in some customer's purchase list.

 use Illuminate\Support\Facades\DB;